 Unless we have your consent, or an exception under the Information Privacy Principles applies, we will only disclose your personal information to recipients outside Victoria where we have taken reasonable steps to be satisfied that the recipient does not breach the Information Privacy Principles in relation to your personal information.

 If you are a client of LPLC and have a simple enquiry about your personal information, please contact LPLC.
 You can access your personal information held by LPLC on request.
-To request access to your personal information, please contact LPLC’s Corporate Services Manager at [email protected].
+To request access to your personal information, please contact LPLC’s Chief Operations Officer at [email protected].

 LPLC will not charge you for making a request to access your personal information.

 In limited circumstances, access to your personal information may be rejected in accordance with the Information Privacy Principles.
 These circumstances include but are not limited to where:

 - LPLC reasonably believes that giving access would pose a serious threat to the life or health of any individual

 - giving access would have an unreasonable impact on the privacy of other individuals

 - the request for access is frivolous or vexatious

 - the information relates to existing or anticipated legal proceedings between LPLC and the individual, and would not be accessible by the process of discovery in those proceedings